github-main-user/question-answer/README.md

 ## Project Description

-The service provides endpoints for managing questions and their corresponding answers.
-It is built following the requirements specified in the `task.md` file.

 Key features:
 - Create, list, retrieve, and delete questions.
 - Create, retrieve, and delete answers for specific questions.